Toronto FC II suffers heartbreaking loss to Columbus Crew II in MLS Next Pro playoffs

 The 19-year-old Gannon then delivered the coup de grace in the 119th minute, hammering home a rebound after Gavran had got a leg to a Noah Fuson shot.

+"It's difficult," said TFC 2 head coach Gianni Cimini.
+"The message in the changing room was 'Yeah, you have to absorb it.
+But you don't need to leave this changing room with your head down.
+Leave it with your head up.
+You did not play like little boys.
+You played like men.'"

-Columbus will host either St. Louis City 2 or the Tacoma Defiance in the Oct.
-8 championship game.
-They met later Sunday in the Western Conference final at Ralph Korte Stadium in Edwardsville, Ill.
+Columbus will host St. Louis City 2 in Saturday's championship game.
+St. Louis edged the Tacoma Defiance 2-1 Sunday night in the Western Conference final at Ralph Korte Stadium in Edwardsville, Ill.

 It's the inaugural season of MLS Next Pro, which features 21 teams — 20 MLS reserve sides and the independent Rochester New York FC.
 Seven more MLS clubs plan to field teams in MLS Next Pro next year.